Schooner Freedom Wedding Photography Guide

 - All-inclusive simplicity — Beer, wine, and soft drinks included; bring your own catering

-- Adventure and romance — The excitement of sailing combined with the romance of your wedding day
+- Adventure and romance — The excitement of being on the water combined with the romance of your celebration

 Best Photo Opportunities

-The beauty of photographing on the Freedom is that every angle tells a story.
+The beauty of photographing aboard is that every angle tells a story.
 The best spots shift with the sun and the breeze, but that's part of the magic—we work with the conditions to find perfect positioning where you look amazing and feel comfortable.
-The boat is full of unique angles, from the bow with open water ahead to the intricate rigging and billowing sails behind you.
+She is full of unique angles, from the bow with open water ahead to the intricate rigging and billowing sails behind you.

 Forward Deck Area